sktime/enhancement-proposals/steps/28_forecasting_horizon/step.md

 #### Idea 1: Utilize an already existing sequence type sktime base object that can be extended to implement the ForecastingHorizon
 - according to Franz, no such base object currently exists in sktime
 - Check if such a behaviour can be abstracted out from an existing class.
 If there exists a bunch of such classes then abstracting out the base sequence type behaviour would make a lot of sense.
 - `ForescastingHorizon` and `Lag` seem to be two such classes that would benefit from this abstracting out idea.
+Update: Though there is some similarity between lags, freq from Lag class and values,freq from the ForecastingHorizon class, they are fundamentally different.
+Index v/s Series.

 #### Idea 2: Implement a new sktime base object for handling sequence type